 This isn’t the best way to use text alignment, for two reasons:

-- Variation in text alignment can make the text more difficult to scan and read (see #5).
+- Variation in text alignment can make the text more difficult to scan and read (see point #5).
 People might skip over some sections because the next line wasn’t where they expected it to be.

 - It just looks bad.
 Even people who are not designers notice that something is amiss (even if they’re not sure what it is).